10 min read

 $path = $request->file('file')->store('uploads', 's3');

-Also, if you're building an internal tool with a small user base on a fast network, you might not need chunking.
-I didn't add it to Robobook until we had external users with slower connections.
+Also, if you're building an internal tool with a small user base on a fast network, you might not need chunking at all.
+I didn't add chunked uploads to one internal admin panel until we had external users with slower connections.

 Know your constraints.
 Don't over-engineer.